 Cadaver Caretaker

-Cadavere Caretaker is one of the main minions for the Catacomb Crasher build, which requires Titus and Abomination.
+Cadaver Caretaker is one of the main minions for the Catacomb Crasher build, which requires Titus and Abomination.
 It is considered a decent tempo on Dead, especially if you played a Nerubian Deathswarmer and you got your attack up.
-Just know that if you’re going for the “Attack” Undeads and that build, the Caretaker can take up a lot of space up with its skeletons and it’s not really ideal.
+Just know that if you’re going for the “Attack” Undeads and that build, the Caretaker can take up a lot of space up with its skeletons, and it’s not really ideal.
 This minion is primarily used in the late game with the Catacomb Crasher build, not with the other “Attack” build.

 Handless Forsaken